 The giving of gifts to fellow Experts is not compulsory however if Experts wish to bring gifts please limit to one gift and Member pin per Expert and Competitor.

-8.5 MATERIALS AND EQUIPMENT PROHIBITED IN THE SKILL AREA
+8.4 MATERIALS AND EQUIPMENT PROHIBITED IN THE SKILL AREA

-No other equipment or material is allowed unless stated above in section 8.3.
+No other equipment or material is allowed.